 When to Cure?

-Telogen Efflivium can sometimes improve in a short time (4 to 6 months), or sometimes it can last for years, and this condition can become chronic telogen effluvium.
-Avoiding from that, it is importan to eat a balanced and good (protein rich) regular diet, pay attention to your sleep, manage your stress and check your blood if you have any missing values, support them under the supervision of a doctor.
+Telogen Effluvium can sometimes improve in a short time (4 to 6 months), or sometimes it can last for years, and this condition can become chronic telogen effluvium.
+To avoid that, it is important to eat a balanced and good (protein-rich) regular diet, pay attention to your sleep, manage your stress, and check your blood if you have any missing values, support them under the supervision of a doctor.

 Telogen Effluvium Causes

 1) May be seasonal.
 It may fall more than normal, especially in spring.